isomerpages/dis-dotc/_our-products/Products/Pinpoint.md

 <h2>Optimise Your Digital Media Management with Pinpoint</h2><a class="isomer-image-wrapper" href="https://app.pinpoint.gov.sg/"><img style="width: 90%;" height="auto" width="100%" alt="" src="/images/PinpointBlack_Horizontal_4x.png"></a>
 <p>In today's fast-paced digital landscape, managing an ever-growing volume
 of images and videos has become increasingly challenging.
-Storage limits and disjointed systems lead to siloed repositories and scattered files, complicating storage and retrieval.
-Locating specific files demands significant time, while unregulated sharing raises security and compliance risks.
+Storage limits and the lack of a unified system result in siloed repositories and scattered files, making storage and retrieval complex.
+This fragmentation not only makes locating specific files time-consuming but also heightens security and compliance risks due to unregulated sharing.
 These challenges call for a solution that simplifies media organisation and enhances collaboration.
 Enter Pinpoint—an innovative, in-house solution tailored to meet these needs.</p>
-<p>Pinpoint streamlines the organisation, identification, and collaboration
+<p>Pinpoint is a one-stop platform for public officers to store, search,
-of digital assets among government users.
-Moving beyond traditional folders, it uses flexible tagging to help users label and find media efficiently, without reliance on specific file names or complex structures.
-With its robust features, Pinpoint transforms how public officers manage digital media.</p>
+and share images and videos.
+Moving beyond traditional folder-based systems, it uses tagging to let users flexibly label and locate media, eliminating reliance on specific file names or rigid structures.
+With robust and customisable features, Pinpoint aims to revolutionise media management by simplifying workflows and boosting efficiency.</p>
-<p></p>
 <h4>Key Features of Pinpoint</h4>
 <p></p>
 <p></p>
 <blockquote>
 <p>1.
-Comprehensive Media Organisation with AI-Powered Tagging</p>
+Comprehensive media organisation with AI-powered tagging</p>
 </blockquote>
 <p>Pinpoint provides free unlimited storage and daily backups to keep all
 your images and videos organised on one platform.
 Using customisable AI-powered